 Nephrogenic diabetes insipidus should not be confused with diabetes mellitus, which is much more common.
-Diabetes mellitus is characterized by high blood sugar levels resulting from a shortage of the hormone insulin or an insensitivity to this hormone.
+Diabetes mellitus is characterized by high blood sugar (glucose) levels resulting from a shortage of the hormone insulin or an insensitivity to this hormone.
 Although nephrogenic diabetes insipidus and diabetes mellitus have some features in common, they are separate disorders with different causes.

 The prevalence of nephrogenic diabetes insipidus is unknown, although the condition is thought to be rare.
 The acquired form occurs more frequently than the hereditary form.